-If you subscribe to Sound&Vision, Stereophile or another sonically oriented trade magazine, you've no doubt seen the word 'audiophile' bandied about by every writer who offers descriptions of high end speaker cables.
-Audiophile 101 The English ddictionary defines an audiophile as someone who is extremely interested in high-fidelity sound reproduction.
+If you subscribe to Sound & Vision, Stereophile or another sound quality oriented magazine, you've no doubt seen the word 'audiophile' bandied about by every writer who offers descriptions of high end speaker cables.
+The dictionary definition of an audiophile as someone who is extremely interested in high-fidelity sound reproduction.
 Values cherished by the audiophile include all phases of musical reproduction, including the initial recording and production processes.
 Typically, the audiophile enjoys playback in a private or residential setting with superior acoustics and exceptional audio equipment.
-One goal of the audiophile is to bring home the experience of a live a musical performance.
+The goal of audiophiles is to bring home the experience of a live a musical performance.